ohadch/ohad-dev-blog/content/posts/scheduling-api-requests-with-prefect-part-2.md

 Although it works, it is not a good solution for scheduling our flow in production.

 In this post, we will learn how to schedule our flow to run every day at 9:00 AM.
-By the end of this post, we will have a Prefect flow that makes a GET request to the Bored API every day at 9:00 AM, and saves the response as a Prefect artifact.
+By the end of this post, we will have a Prefect deployment that makes a GET request to the Bored API every day at 9:00 AM, and saves the response as a Prefect artifact.

 ## Assumptions